clearmatics/ion/README.md

 ## Interoperate with Rinkeby!

 This is a quick tutorial using our example contracts included to be able to verify a state transition in a block and call a function that depends on it.
 We'll demonstrate that you can use the following instructions below to interoperate from the listed systems with Rinkeby.

+On the Rinkeby test network, we've already deployed a contract and executed a transaction there `Trigger.sol`.
+The example we will run you through will attempt to interact with that transaction by proving that it occurred on that chain and use the transaction data in a subsequent 'interactive' transaction on a local network.
+The transaction on Rinkeby has called the `fire()` function of the `Trigger.sol` contract, which emits an event containing the address of the caller.
+We will attempt to use the caller address by extracting it from the Rinkeby block using merkle proofs.

 ### Ethereum to Rinkeby